 1. Type of trust company

-Trust companies come in all shapes and sizes, so it’s important to determine which type you’re after.
+Trust companies come in all shapes and sizes, so it’s important to determine which type would work best for you.
 Many trust companies or trust departments are associated with a traditional bank or other financial institution, but they can also be an independent entity.
 They can be public or private and range in size and scale.
 Public trust companies have either a state or national charter and often serve multiple and unrelated families.
-Generally, private trust companies are either an LLC or corporation set up specifically to provide trust services for only a few trusts or just one family.

 2. Services offered